gbateson/moodle-datafield_template/README.txt

     5. From the "Field type" menu at the bottom of the page, select "Template"

-    6. Enter values for "Field name" and "Field description" and select the subtype of this field
+    6. Enter values for "Field name" and "Field description"

-    7. Click the "Save changes" button at the bottom of the page.
+    7. Enter the text for the template content and select the content format.

-    8. If necessary, you may need to further edit the field in order to add settings that are specific to the selected subtype
+    8. Click the "Save changes" button at the bottom of the page.